davesnuthouse/RedGuild/README.md

 4. (Fixed) Minimap button being a twat (needs a full rebuild and Lib file)
 5. (Fixed) Clicking away from edit value on DKP table doesnt deslect value (like pressing enter would)
 6. (Fixed) On first load the dkp table displays blank, it takes a /reload for the data to display
-7. It has lost formatting on the editors list due to fixing name sync issues (likely cosmetic)
+7. (fixed)It has lost formatting on the editors list due to fixing name sync issues (likely cosmetic)
 8. (Fixed) After fixing 5 the window can nolonger be moved on the DKP tab
 9. (Fixed) The group invites spams the user untill they accept the invite rather than once
 10. Currently only views the top 3 ranks of the guild as officer
+11. Personally it feels like there's a loop somewhere in the Editors code that makes it constantly check Editors, which is pointless... needs improved.

 Features to consider for the distant future: